top of page

 DR. JELENA GODRIJAN

-• This year I was awarded the EMBO Installation Grant which will help me focus on coccolithophore life cycles in the next years
+• In 2023 I was awarded the EMBO Installation Grant which will help me focus on coccolithophore life cycles in the next years

 bottom of page